Rhinelander v. Rhinelander: Marriage

-Although the couple attempted to keep their marriage secret—Jones' sister Grace claimed the couple even paid reporters not to announce their marriage—the press soon announced the news of the marriage.
-Because of the Rhinelanders' fortune and social standing, New Rochelle reporters were eager to learn about Jones' background and began investigating.
-Reporters discovered that Jones was the daughter of English immigrants and her father, George, was a "colored man."
-The Rhinelanders got wind that reporters had discovered Jones' heritage and attempted to keep the information out of the papers.
-According to one article printed in the New York Daily Mirror, the Rhinelanders sent an "agent" to warn the editor of the New Rochelle Standard Star that if the story was printed, there would be "dire punishment."
-The editor ignored the threat and on November 13, 1924, the New Rochelle Standard Star printed the story with the headline, "Rhinelander's Son Marries Daughter of Colored Man."
+Although the couple attempted to keep their marriage secret — Jones's sister Grace claimed the couple even paid reporters not to announce their marriage — the press soon announced the news of the marriage.
+Because of the Rhinelanders' fortune and social standing, New Rochelle reporters were eager to learn about Jones's background and began investigating.
+Reporters discovered that Jones was the daughter of English immigrants and her father, George, was a "colored man".
+The Rhinelanders got wind that reporters had discovered Jones's heritage and attempted to keep the information out of the papers.
+According to one article printed in the New York Daily Mirror, the Rhinelanders sent an "agent" to warn the editor of the New Rochelle Standard Star that, if the story was printed, there would be "dire punishment".
+The editor ignored the threat, and, on November 13, 1924, the New Rochelle Standard Star printed the story with the headline "Rhinelander's Son Marries Daughter of Colored Man".

 The New York Evening Post picked up the story but was hesitant to identify Jones' father as black.
-They instead referred to George Jones as being "West Indian."
-Other papers picked up the story but most were also careful to omit the racial angle, choosing instead of focus on the differences in Rhinelander and Jones’ social class.
+They instead referred to George Jones as being "West Indian".
+Other papers picked up the story, but most were also careful to omit the racial angle, choosing instead of focus on the differences in Rhinelander's and Jones’s social class.
 In a number of newspapers, Jones was variously identified as a nanny, a nurse or a laundress.

-Other media accounts referred to the jobs of Jones’ family; her father was identified as a cab driver or stagecoach driver and her uncle as a butler, which at the time were understood to be positions held mainly by black people (Smith-Pryor 2009).
-The Hearst-owned tabloid New York Daily Mirror, however, ran a front-page banner headline: "RHINELANDER WEDS NEGRESS/Society dumbfounded."
-And the black newspaper The Pittsburgh Courier referred to both parties' races, with the front-page headline "Caucasian '400' Stunned Over Marriage of White Millionaire to Colored Beauty."
-Most larger city papers were wary of printing such a scandalous story, deferential to or fearful of the Rhinelanders' wealth and prominent social status.
+Other media accounts referred to the jobs of Jones’s family; her father was identified as a cab driver or stagecoach driver and her uncle as a butler, which at the time were understood to be positions held mainly by black people (Smith-Pryor 2009).
+The Hearst-owned tabloid New York Daily Mirror, however, ran a front-page banner headline "RHINELANDER WEDS NEGRESS/Society dumbfounded".
+The black newspaper The Pittsburgh Courier referred to both parties' races, with the front-page headline "Caucasian '400' Stunned Over Marriage of White Millionaire to Colored Beauty".
+Most larger city papers were wary of printing such a scandalous story, however, deferential to or fearful of the Rhinelanders' wealth and prominent social status.

-Divorce trial
+Annulment trial

 For a time, Rhinelander stood by his wife during the intense national coverage of their marriage.
-But after two weeks under a threat of disinheritance, he succumbed to his family's demands that he leave Jones and signed an annulment complaint that his father's lawyers had prepared.
+After two weeks under a threat of disinheritance, however, he succumbed to his family's demands that he leave Jones and signed an annulment complaint that his father's lawyers had prepared.
 The document asserted that Jones had intentionally deceived Rhinelander by hiding her true race and had passed as a white woman.
 Jones' attorney denied Rhinelander's claim on her behalf, saying that her mixed race was obvious.
 Rhinelander later said that Jones hadn't deceived him outright but did so by letting him believe she was white.